hannutt/BrowserApplication/README.md

 which takes the expression "document.documentElement.innerText" as a value.
 The text content of the page can also be saved in a text file.
 The save method contains a dialog where the user can select a folder/location to save the file.
 This feature is implemented in the FileChooser and FileWriter classes.

+BOOKMARKS

+Bookmarks can be saved by clicking the Save Bookmark button.
+The button's method retrieves the typed address from the address field and stores it in the SQL database.

+Saved bookmarks appear in the Bookmarks menu.
+Clicking on the bookmark menu executes a method that creates a menuitem item for each saved bookmark stored in the program's sql database.
+In each menu item, you can access the url address of the menu item by clicking on the desired address.
+Each menu item has an event handler that grabs the URL of the clicked menu item and sends it to the WebView object.
+Then the webView object performs the loading method, i.e. displays the page of the clicked bookmark.

 SET THE HOMEPAGE